-Optional Practical Training (OPT) is 12-month work authorization available to F-1 international students who have been full time students for at least two consecutive semesters and who plan to seek employment in the U.S. in their fields of study.
+Optional Practical Training (OPT) is 12-month work authorization available to F-1 international students who have been full-time students for at least two consecutive semesters and plan to seek employment in the United States in their fields of study.
 Looking for information about the 24-month STEM OPT Extension?
 Click here.

-OPT is a benefit of a student's F-1 status and is generally applied for in a student's last semester.
+OPT is an employment benefit of a student's F-1 status and is generally applied for in a student's last semester.

 To be eligible for OPT, students must...

 - be in full-time F-1 status for at least one academic year.
 Some students who have changed their visa status to F-1 and who have been continuously enrolled in a full-time degree program for at least 1 academic year may qualify for OPT prior to 1 year in F-1 status.
-See a BIO adviser for more information.
+See a Berkeley International Office (BIO) adviser for more information.

 - be seeking employment in the major field of study listed on their current UC Berkeley I-20.

 - be completing their program of study at UC Berkeley.
-See the OPT tutorial for more information.
+See BIO's OPT tutorial for more information.